Autoglym Paint Renovator: is it Worth it?

 In 2014 we blogged about T-Cut and provided tips around its uses.
 So how does Paint Renovator match up in comparison?

-Well in terms of performance, both work well to remove light scratches but will struggle with deeper scratches caused by more drastic damage such heavy scrapes or key vandalism.
+Well in terms of performance, both work well to remove light scratches but will struggle with deeper scratches caused by more drastic damage such as heavy scrapes or key vandalism.
 The Autoglym Paint Renovator is arguably more abrasive, meaning it would be the scratch remover of choice for more concentrated areas of damage, whereas T-Cut would be more suitable for broader restoration.

 In regards to value for money, The T-Cut equivalent to the Autoglym Paint Remover is available at a slightly lower price with a slightly less quantity per tube (150g) resulting in a rather even value comparison.